 Calculate Expenses and Adjustments

 Now that you know how much you made for the entire year, tally your deductions and expenses.
 The easiest way to do this is by following the list found on a tax return form.
 If you don't have any expenses, then you're done because your adjusted gross income will be the total from your W-2s.
 If you plan to itemize or you have self-employment income, use Form 1040.
-If you might itemize a few things such as mortgage interest or certain medical expenses, use Form 1040-A.
+For the tax year 2018, the IRS has updated Form 1040 to be shorter and simplier.